fedex2118/CoalaPy/README.md

 # CoalaPy
 An algorithm that calculates the probability of cophylogeny reconstruction events: it is based on Coala algorithm written in Java, that uses ABC approach for host-parasyte associations.
-This is as for now uses python version (3.6.13).It makes use of ETE-3 Toolkit for phylogenetic trees.
+This is as for now uses python version (3.6.13).It makes use of ETE-3 Toolkit version 1.7.9 for phylogenetic trees.

 In the current version, the algorithm reads a nexus file of "Jane / TreeMap Nexus" format (more info about the format in the first section of this document: https://team.inria.fr/erable/files/2020/11/Input-File.pdf)